Grunet/cloud-native-honeypot/packages/honeypot/README.md

 1. Update each one
 2. Update the changelog, the version, and cut a release

+If not, create a Github issue to track it.

 #### Python

 To find if there's a new minor version available

 1. Navigate to https://www.python.org/downloads/source/
 2. Find the "Stable Releases"
-3. Search for the next minor version after the one in use in the repo (e.g. if the repo is using 3.11 search for 3.12)
+3. Search for the latest minor version after the one in use in the repo (e.g. if the repo is using 3.11 search for 3.12)
     - If you don't find it, there's nothing to do this time
     - If you do find it, continue on